 The specification should not be written so that the network determines what configuration it can use for a UE implicitly by the reported UE capabilities.
 Instead, the gNB should always configure the UE explicitly by DL RRC signalling, respecting the reported capabilities.

 A problematic case in Rel-15 was the UL/DL MIMO layers, which resulted in a late-stage introduction of explicit MIMO signalling support by RAN2 (maxLayersMIMO-Indication).
-In Rel-16, this is basically not feasible since a legacy gNB of course will not behave according to Rel-16 UE capabilities.

 6 Use of “Optional” vs. “Mandatory with capability signaling”

-In both cases, the UE shall set the capability bit if it has successfully performed IODT and a gNB will use the features only if the capability bits are set.
+As a reminder, in both cases, the UE shall set the capability bit if it has successfully performed IODT and a gNB will use the features only if the capability bits are set.
 Hence, for a gNB these two cases are identical.
 While being technically equivalent, ‘mandatory with capability signalling’ expresses a higher degree of urgency to implement and test the associated feature than ‘optional’.

-7 Avoid Mandatory (without capability signalling) features in Rel-16
+7 Mandatory (without capability signalling) features in Rel-16

-Any functionality in Rel-16 defined as Mandatory (without capability signalling) basically means that a UE that sets the AccessStratumRelease in the UE capabilities to “Rel-16” must implement all such features.
-It also means that a UE cannot implement any other Rel-16 feature before having successfully IODTed the mandatory features and may not even be possible to upgrade UEs to Rel-16.
+As a reminder, any functionality in Rel-16 defined as Mandatory (without capability signalling) basically means that a UE that sets the AccessStratumRelease in the UE capabilities to “Rel-16” must implement all such features.
+It also means that a UE cannot perrfrom IODT for any other Rel-16 feature before having successfully IODTed the mandatory features and may not even be possible to upgrade UEs to Rel-16.

 8 UE capabilities defined in specifications must be self-contained